Languages of Canada: Plautdietsch

 Plautdietsch is predominantly found in Saskatchewan, Manitoba, and Ontario where Mennonite communities settled.
 The Mennonites, or Russian Mennonites as they are sometimes called, descend from Low country Anabaptists who fled from what is today the Netherlands and Belgium in the 16th century to escape persecution and resettled in the Vistula delta.
 Their language is a fusion of Dutch, West Frisian and Dutch Low Saxon dialects which over time mixed with the East Low German dialects of Werdersch, Nehrungisch and Weichselisch.

-Official multilingualism
+Official bilingualism

 Language policy of the federal government

-English and French have equal status in federal courts, Parliament of Canada, and in all federal institutions.
+English and French have equal status in federal courts, the Parliament of Canada, as well as in all federal institutions.

 The public has the right, where there is sufficient demand, to receive federal government services in either English or French.
 Immigrants who are applying for Canadian citizenship must normally be able to speak either English or French.

 The principles of bilingualism in Canada are protected in sections 16 to 23 of the Canadian Charter of Rights and Freedoms of 1982 which establishes that: